-Sofia Arkelsten: "To be diagnosed was liberating"
+Sofia Arkelsten: "To be diagnosed with MS was liberating"

 Name: Sofia Arkelsten, 39